JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 <figcaption>If only it were that simple 🤦🏾</figcaption>
 </figure>

 Well I have been a techie for a little over a year.
 I come from a small country in Southern Africa called Zimbabwe.
 A decade ago someone like me would had never been able to break into tech.
-Because of barriers to entry like poverty(computers don't come cheap eey!), lack of access to the internet, and the worst by my books as a non native English speaker, was the fact that ten years ago I would have had to read and comprehend ancient documention of age old technologies written in Old English or maybe it's Latin 🤔.
+Because of barriers to entry like poverty(computers don't come cheap eey!), lack of access to the internet, and the worst by my books as a non native English speaker, was the fact that ten years ago I would have had to read and comprehend ancient documention of age old technologies written in a complex hard to understand manner with excessive use of technical jargon.

-Today in comparison we have infinite high quality free resources on the internet ei. tutorials made by contributors of diverse backgrounds.
+Today in comparison we have infinite high quality free resources on the internet i.e. tutorials made by contributors of diverse backgrounds.

+The price of PCs has been on a steady descrease in the recent years so has  that of the internet.

 Technical writers are doing the most!
 Tech documentation of mordern tools, frameworks and technologies is now more intuitive.